arielgee/Sage-Like/.misc/tasks.md

 * add messagePanel with OK & Yes/No buttons => warn before delete feed and notify about RSS drop before treeOpen actions (context menu)
 * get feed-item lastUpdate node from syndication
 * change local dateTime string format
+* what is 'replaceMozExtensionOriginURL()' to 'relativeToAbsoluteURL()' => used replaceMozExtensionOriginURL in relativeToAbsoluteURL
+* handle error when previewing feed
 ---

 #### Next